 Dormeuil is a UK based supplier of the world’s finest and most luxurious fabrics.
 This exquisite suit was created from its trademark Vanquish II fabric.
 It’s a blend of three rare wool types- pashmina from India, qiviut, and vicuna.

 Dormeuil launched the Vanquish II suit at the opening of their base in India.
 The suit fabric alone costs about three thousand pounds a meter.
 Enough for a suit would cost about ten thousand UK pounds!

 Dormeuil has been in existence for almost two hundred years.
 They’re known to offer their services to the rich and famous like kings and celebrities.
-The company keeps details of their clients confidential, so hardly anyone knows who actually buy their suits.
+The company keeps details of their clients confidential, so hardly anyone knows who buy their suits.
 This particular design was created by the company head himself.

 4. William Westmancott Ultimate Bespoke

 This is the cheapest on our list.
 Hilarious, right!?